-Public Health Research & Practice is an open-access, quarterly, online journal with a strong focus on the connection between research, policy and practice.
+Public Health Research & Practice is an open-access, peer-reviewed online journal with a strong focus on the connection between research, policy and practice.

 The editorial team is responsible for the management of the journal.
 The Editor is the best contact point for authors, peer reviewers and readers, and oversees the journal’s content and production.